Welfare Schemes for Seafarers

 Under the relief scheme, a maximum of 12 monthly cash advances worked out on the basis of the missing seafarer's earnings-prior to his disappearance will be disbursed to his dependants.
 An advance of up to $2,000 to meet the urgent needs of the family is also given where such need is established.
 The dependants of a missing seafarer who have been granted financial assistance will have to repay the Authority the money they receive after they obtained compensation from the employer or insurer.

-This scheme provides for compassionate payments of up to $1,000 to next-of-kin on the death of a registered seaman, to help them meet urgent and immediate financial needs.
-It is also provided to registered seamen who meet with unforeseen hardships such as natural calamities, fire, terminal or serious permanent sickness and accidents.
+This scheme provides for assistance of up to $1,000 to the next-of-kin in the event of the death of a registered seafarer, to help bereaved families meet urgent and immediate financial needs.
+It is also provided to registered seafarer who are met with unforeseen hardships such as natural calamities, fire, terminal or serious permanent sickness and accidents.

 Singapore Stranded Seafarers Fund (SSSF)